blocked87/Virtual1.0/README.md

 ## Disclaimer

-The Windows XP minified image is provided for educational purposes ONLY.
+The Windows 1.0 image is provided for educational purposes ONLY.
 This demo is not affiliated with or endorsed by their respective copyright holders.